tomjoht/learnapidoc/_docs/documenting_native_library_apis/nativelibraryapis_overview.md

 If 1.8 isn't selected, browse to your install directory (on Mac, it's `/Library/Java/JavaVirtualMachines/jdk1.8.0_171.jdk/Contents/Home`) and select it.

-(Since we'll just be using Java within the context of Eclipse, Windows users don't need to add Java to their class path.
+(Since we'll just be using Java within the context of Eclipse, Windows users don't need to add Java to their classpath.
 But if you want to be able to compile Java from the command line, you would also need to do this.)